 Figure 5.13.
 Efficacy of the myd88 splice morpholino and impact of myd88 gene knock-down on the survival of non-infected and infected embryo.
 (A) The splicing of the myd88 gene was observed by cDNA analysis after RT-PCR on 2 days post-fertilisation embryos.
 A product of greater size than the controls was obtained from myd88 morphant embryos, confirming the inclusion of the 80 bp intron 2 in the gene product.
-(B) Survival kinetics of wild-type, control and myd88 morphants embryos injected with PBS at 1 day post-fertilisation.
-(C) Survival kinetics of wild-type, control and morphants embryos infected with SH1000 at 1 day post-fertilisation.
+(B) Survival kinetics of wild-type, control and myd88 morphants embryos injected with PBS at 1 day post-fertilisation. n = 9-16 embryos per group.
+N = 1 experiment.
+(C) Survival kinetics of wild-type, control and morphants embryos infected with SH1000 at 1 day post-fertilisation. n = 22-32 embryos per group.
+N = 1 experiment.
 Statistics: log-rank test, p > 0.05.